igndukwe/recipe-app-api/README.md

 ### --rm means remove the container once it is stopped

+### sh -c means the shell command we are going to pass in

 ### sh -c "flake8" run the linter via the shell

 docker-compose run --rm app sh -c "flake8"